Benchmarks

 Find company score:

-Since 2013, Global Child Forum has been benchmarking companies in collaboration with Boston Consulting Group, assessing their implementations of the CRBPs.
-The data can be used by corporates to increase their social impact, and by investors to inform their decision-making.
+Since 2013, Global Child Forum has benchmarked companies in collaboration with Boston Consulting Group, with the goal of assessing their performance on children’s rights.
+Our unique data can be used by corporates to increase their social impact, and by investors to inform their decision-making.

-Our business universe is the SDG2000, companies identified by World Benchmarking Alliance, to be the most influential in reaching the UN’s Sustainable Development Goals by 2030.
-To date, we’ve benchmarked nearly 3000 companies, and more is yet to come.
+Our business universe is the SDG2000 – companies identified by the World Benchmarking Alliance as the most influential in reaching the UN’s Sustainable Development Goals by 2030.
+To date, we’ve assessed nearly 3000 companies.

-With knowledge from our benchmark, the corporate sector is better equipped to meet the demands of financial investors, governments, civil society and the society in which they operate.
-Companies can also assess their performance in relation to peers in different markets and regions.
-Our long-standing benchmark series enables us to track progress over time – and the data is also relevant for investors and other stakeholders that assess or rank companies.
+Knowledge and insights from our children’s rights benchmark equip businesses to meet the ever increasing demands of financial investors, governments, civil society, and the communities in which they operate.
+Businesses can assess their performance in relation to peers from their sector, industry or region – and the data is highly relevant for investors and other stakeholders that assess or rank companies.

 Top 5